Alessandro1103/obsidian/Vault1/Zettelkasten/CSP PT2.md

 It is sound = return an equivalent network
 It is subsumes Forward Checking = return a tighter network

+There are 2 algorithms, but first we need:
+**Revise**:
+the algorithm

 ---
 # References